All Episodes

 Jason, I see you like it.

-That's that's usually me.
+That's usually me.

-No Kentucky clear for you.
+No Kentucky clear for you?

 I'm more of a gin girl, actually.